-Laura describes herself as “deeply introspective-to a fault- and, yet, equally playful.”
-She considers her body of sculptural work an ongoing study in contrast and a direct reflection of her layered personality.
-She particularly embraces the collaborative process between artist, designer and client and finds great joy in the personal relationships formed through these commissions.
-“I want those I create for to be deeply and intimately connected to their finished piece.
-Accomplishing that requires a level of transparency between artist and patron that I do not take lightly.
-I consider it a high calling and a most humbling invitation.”
+Laura particularly embraces the collaborative process between artist, designer and client and finds great joy in the personal relationships formed through these commissions.
+“I want those I create for to be deeply connected to their finished piece.
+Accomplishing that requires a certain degree of knowingness between artist and collector.
+I consider a commission both a high calling and a humbling invitation.”

-Prior to beginning her journey as a professional artist, Laura lived for brief stints in Europe, Asia, and in Tanzania, Africa where she taught art classes to school-age children.
+Prior to beginning her journey as a professional artist, Laura lived for brief stints in Europe, Asia, and in Tanzania, Africa teaching art classes to school-age children.
 Her oversees travel and the memories of these experiences continue to inspire her present-day work.
-She and her husband, Will, have been married for 16 years and raise their two beautiful children a short distance from the home where she grew up.
-Laura’s work has been featured in Southern Living, Better Homes & Gardens, The Cottage Journal, Birmingham Magazine, Birmingham Home & Garden, and the hardbound book, Cottage Style - A Palette of White.
-Her work is currently represented by Quogue Gallery, in Quogue, New York, Buckhead Art & Company in Atlanta, Georgia, and G. Grace Gallery in Nashville, Tennessee.
-She works from her studio in Birmingham, Alabama and appointments are available upon request.
+Laura and her husband, Will, have been married for 17 years and raise their two beautiful children a short distance from the home where she grew up.
+Her work has been featured in Southern Living, Better Homes & Gardens, The Cottage Journal, Atlanta Homes & Lifestyles, Birmingham Magazine, Birmingham Home & Garden, and the hardbound book, Cottage Style - A Palette of White.